Generic Name: rasagiline (ra-SA-ji-leen)

 - Eating certain foods that contain very high amounts of tyramine (eg, aged cheeses) while you take Azilect may cause severe high blood pressure.
 Other foods that contain tyramine (eg, red wines, beer, certain meats and sausages, liver, sour cream, soy sauce, raisins, bananas, avocados) are NOT likely to cause such a reaction with recommended doses of Azilect.
 However, seek medical attention at once if symptoms of severe high blood pressure occur.
 These may include severe headache, fast or irregular heartbeat, sore or stiff neck, nausea, vomiting, sweating, enlarged pupils, or sensitivity to light.

 - Do NOT take more than the recommended dose of Azilect without checking with your doctor.
-Taking more than the recommended dose may increase your risk of severe high blood pressure if you eat foods high in tyramine.
+Taking more than the recommended dose may increase your risk of high blood pressure.
 Discuss any questions with your doctor.

 - Tell your doctor or dentist that you take Azilect before you receive any medical or dental care, emergency care, or surgery.